efi1/ExonProject/README.md

       and deleted when update_ranking_job process is finished.
     - running log is created under src folder when running the test.
     - both clients resides under src.client; src.clients.api - for the major client and src.clients.db for the db client.
+    - tests and tests' configuration files (conftest.py, settings.py) are resides under src.tests folder.
+    - settings.py include all reqired parameters which are needed for the project and for its execution.
+    - two important params are is_delete_and_recreate_tables, is_truncate_tables. their values are True or False.
+      If it is True, truncate (or deletion) will take place at the beginning of the run - before running the test.
+      * at a first run, you may leave it as in their current state;
+        is_delete_and_recreate_tables = True (remove all tables - if exist - and create new ones) is_truncate_tables = False (since currently the db is empty, there is no need to truncate the tables).
+      * afterwords, you might want to change them to: is_delete_and_recreate_tables = False is_truncate_tables = True
+        these implies that only truncate occurs.
+        it is relevant if you use the same input (test's input) for repeated iteration running.
+        - you may leave it as it is, it is also okay.